Monday of Week 14 of Ordinary Time – Gospel

 Jesus, realising she had touched his garment, turned and said kindly:

 We now go back to the original story.
-As Jesus and his disciples approach the house they find a large crowd of mourners, many of them wailing and weeping in the fashion still common in West, South and East Asia.
-Jesus tells them all to go away.
-He says:
+As Jesus and his disciples approach the house, they find a large crowd of mourners, many of them wailing and weeping in the fashion still common in West, South and East Asia.
+Jesus tells them all to:

-Jesus went into the house, took the girl by the hand and she “arose”.
-There are overtones of resurrection in the word “arose”.
+Jesus went into the house, took the girl by the hand and she “got up”.
+There are overtones of resurrection in the words “got up”.

-In both these stories, using the literary device of ‘inclusion’ with one story wrapped inside another, we have a common theme of Jesus as Lord of life.
+In both these stories, using the literary device of ‘inclusion’ (one story wrapped inside another), we have a common theme of Jesus as Lord of life.
 It is Matthew’s way of saying what we read in John:

-That life is to be understood in the fullest possible sense involving the physical, social, intellectual and spiritual.
+That life is to be understood in the fullest possible sense, involving the physical, social, intellectual and spiritual aspects.